mail-in-a-box/mailinabox/README.md

 * Configuration of mailboxes and mail aliases is done using a command-line tool.
 * Basic system services like a firewall, intrusion protection, and setting the system clock are automatically configured (ufw, fail2ban, ntp).

-Since this is a work in progress certainly more, such as personal cloud services, could be added in the future.

 This setup is what has been powering my own personal email since September 2013.

 Please see the initial and very barebones [Documentation](docs/index.md) for more information on how to set up a Mail-in-a-Box.
 But in short, it's like this: